 It will be your responsibility to let the judge know if it may be a serious hardship for you to serve on a long trial.
 Please be patient during the jury selection process, because other potential jurors may have similar concerns about time.

-If there is inclement weather and you are to serve on jury duty and do not know if you should come in, please call the Jury Commissioner's Office at 402-441-6553.
+If you are to serve on jury duty and do not know if you should come in due to inclement weather, please call the Jury Commissioner's Office at 402-441-6553.